kee-org/www-kee-pm/content/keevault/tos.md

 #### 1. Account Cancellation

 It is your responsibility to properly cancel your Account with Kee Vault.
 You can cancel your Subscription at any time by going into your [Account settings](https://account.kee.pm).
 The Subscription details screen provides a simple cancellation link.
-We are not able to cancel Accounts in response to an email or phone request.
+We are not able to cancel Accounts in response to an email, a message via any medium or a phone request.

 Upon receipt of your cancellation request we will mark your Subscription as “Pending Cancellation”.
 Your Subscription will then continue until the end of your current Billing Term when it will then become “Cancelled”.
 You can undo your cancellation request at any point during this “Pending Cancellation” period.